allen-cell-animated/ao-baking/README.md

 ## Exporting from UCSF Chimera
 1. You need to use original chimera because it saves nested obj files.
+[UCSF Chimera](https://www.cgl.ucsf.edu/chimera/download.html)
 2. Your script should
   * open all the files,
   * set voxelSize (if needs to be adjusted) `volume # voxelSize 0.065,0.065,0.29;`